AzazHassankhan/FPGA-IntelligenceSuite/README.md

-# Machine_Learning_Models_FPGA
+# FPGA Intelligence Suite

-Welcome to the "Machine_Learning_Models_FPGA" repository!
+Welcome to the "FPGA Intelligence Suite" repository!
 This project showcases the fusion of cutting-edge machine learning techniques with the power of Field-Programmable Gate Arrays (FPGAs).
 Our goal is to harness the capabilities of FPGA hardware to accelerate and optimize machine learning model deployment.

 ### Hardware Used